 Energy Ogre’s Guide to Moving to Houston

 Whether they are native-born or a transplant from a land far, far away, people who live in Houston stay for a reason.
-If you’re moving to Houston, you’re in for a treat.
+You’re in for a treat if you are moving to Houston.
 Not only is the cost of living more affordable than many U.S. cities, but the job market is expanding rapidly.
 Houston is also culturally diverse.
 In fact, there are over 145 languages spoken!
 The city offers one of the most eclectic food scenes you can find in the Lone Star State.
 These are just some of the reasons that Energy Ogre chose Houston as it’s headquarters!

 Finding a Home